GReAT: A Graph Regularized Adversarial Training Method: Graph Regularized Adversarial Training

 \subsection{Complexity Analysis}

 The proposed method incorporates graph regularization into its training process, applying it to both labeled and unlabeled data instances within the graph, which includes benign and adversarial examples.
 The computational complexity of each training epoch is dependent on the number of edges in the graph, denoted as $E_c$.
-To elucidate the complexity of the training, we can express it as $O(count(E_c))$.
+To assess the complexity of the training, we can express it as $O(count(E_c))$.
 It is important to note that the quantity $E_c$ is directly proportional to several factors.
-Firstly, it scales with the number of neighboring data points taken into consideration, signifying that more neighbors will increase the complexity.
+First, it scales with the number of neighboring data points taken into account, indicating that more neighbors will increase the complexity.
 Second, it is influenced by a parameter that determines the selection of the most similar neighbors, further impacting the computational load.
-Moreover, the step size used for adversarial regularization is tied to $E_c$.
+Furthermore, the step size used for adversarial regularization is tied to $E_c$.

 For instance, if we opt for a single-step adversarial regularization method like FGSM, each clear example will have only one adversarial neighbor.
-However, when employing a multi-step adversarial regularization approach, such as PGD, the number of edges substantially increases, as adversarial examples are generated at each step.
+However, when employing a multi-step adversarial regularization approach, the number of edges substantially increases, as adversarial examples are generated at each step.
 This type of PGD-based adversarial regularization tends to enhance the model's robustness compared to FGSM regularization.
 Nevertheless, it introduces a trade-off between robustness and training time.
 Training a model with PGD regularization demands more computational resources because of the increase in the number of edges and samples involved.
 This trade-off is essential when choosing the appropriate adversarial regularization method for a given application.
 For our simulations, we used FGSM to create adversarial examples for training and testing stages to reduce computational time.